roxnlopez/php-crud/README.md

 1. Create a new directory inside your MAMP Web Server root called `php_cars`.

-1. Before we build our CRUD app, go into your `Sequel Pro` program, open the `Query` tab, and create the `phpcrud` database.
+1. Before we build our CRUD app, go into your `Sequel Pro` program, open the `Query` tab, and create the `phpcrud` database (You'll need to create a socket connection - directions can be found [here](https://github.com/den-materials/php-wordpress#set-up)).
 We will use this database for all our data manipulation.

 1. Once this is done, we need to create a table for all the cars we are going to add.
 Run the following query in `Sequel Pro`: